-Registered pharmacists can be accredited to undertake medication management reviews, including Home Medication Reviews (HMRs) and Residential Medication Management Reviews (RMMRs) for individuals in community or Aged Care settings, which are funded under the 6th Community Pharmacy Agreement.
+Registered pharmacists can be accredited to undertake medication management reviews, including Home Medication Reviews (HMRs) and Residential Medication Management Reviews (RMMRs) for individuals in community or aged care settings, which are funded under the 6th Community Pharmacy Agreement (6CPA).

 Medication management reviews play an important role in reducing readmission related to medicine misadventure and addressing medication-related issues such as side effects.
 For older patients and those with complex conditions, medication management reviews can be extremely helpful.

-SHPA is one of the only two professional bodies able to accredit pharmacists to conduct this cognitive pharmacy service.
-This accreditation must be renewed periodically, and SHPA-accredited pharmacists may choose to be listed on our website.
+SHPA is one of only two professional bodies able to accredit pharmacists to conduct this cognitive pharmacy service.
+This accreditation must be renewed annually, and SHPA-accredited pharmacists may choose to be listed on our website.